xpu5/assignment_5_1_starter/README.md

 ![](images/hist_by_time.png)

-### Next steps and recommendations
+## Next steps and recommendations

 Next steps

 - Convert all categorical columns into number columns.
     - Use `One-hot` encoding for categorical columns with no ordering of values, e.g., `destination`, `maritalStatus`
-    - Use `pd.Categorical`to handle categorical columns with meaningful ordering, e.g., `education` instead of writing tedious hardcoded `df.replace` code.
+    - Use `pd.Categorical`to handle categorical columns with meaningful ordering, e.g., `education`, instead of writing tedious hardcoded `df.replace` code.
 - Apply various models to identify the most import columns contributing to the coupon acceptance
     - PCA
     - Linear regression